Bioconductor/bioc_git_transition/doc/scenario-7-add-collaborators.md

 1. [Merging a pull request][]

-## Push to Bioconductor repository
+## Push to _Bioconductor_ repository

-Once you have accepted pull requests from your package community on GitHub, you can push these changes to Bioconductor.
+Once you have accepted pull requests from your package community on GitHub, you can push these changes to _Bioconductor_.

 1. Make sure that you are on the branch to which the changes were applied, for example `master`.